socomsystems/documentation/developer_manual/bugtracker/kanban.rst

 ===================

-This chapter contains a lot of information about the development process the Nextcloud community tries to follow, so please take your time to digest all the information.
+This chapter contains a lot of information about the development process the cyfrSpaces community tries to follow, so please take your time to digest all the information.
 In any case remember this page as the documentation on how it should be done.
 Nothing here is set in stone, so if you think something should be changed please discuss it on the `forums`_.